 If you follow me on Snapchat (laurmcbrideblog), you know our kitchen has been a beast of a makeover.
 We chose to do the majority of things ourselves, which is cost effective but also REALLY time consuming.
 And with two littles and a husband who works full time and me working on the weekends…the time is super minimal.
 Shout out to my hubs who’s been burning the midnight oil trying to get this done!

 If you’ve been a long time reader, you know that Joanna Gaines is basically my spirit animal, so when we bought this home my immediate thought was “SHIP LAP!”
 Until I actually saw the price of shiplap.
 And well, I couldn’t afford shiplap.
 At least the shiplap that I came across.
 So in true Lauren McBride fashion, I decided that we would find another way to do it cheaper.
 Today I’m sharing with you how we planked our kitchen walls for cheap.
 Of course I forgot to take instructional photos, but you honestly don’t need much instruction.
-This process is pretty simple, just time consuming.
+This process, how to plank walls, is pretty simple, just time consuming.

 These are the exact pieces of plywood we used for this project.
 Yup, you read that right…plywood!
 You can get them at your local Lowe’s, and they’re only $14 for a piece measuring 4’x8′ and 1/4″ thick.
 I believe we used a total of 7 or 8 for our entire kitchen, which is significantly cheaper than purchasing actual shiplap.
 Ask someone at Lowe’s in the building department to rip each piece into 6″ strips.
 You’ll get a total of 8 planks out of one piece of plywood.